Wine & gastro trip

 The heart-shaped Istrian peninsula was known to the Romans as Terra Magica (Magic Land).
 It is a land of many hidden treasures, some of them being literally covered with dirt.
 The forests along the Mirna River in central and northern Istria hide the pricy delicacy called truffles in their soil.

 Apart from the buried treasures, Istria is rich with “liquid gold”.
-According to the Flos Olei, the first international and the most relevant European olive oil guide, Istria was, in 2017, for the second year running named the best olive oil region in the world.
+For the fifth year in a row (2015-2019), Istria has won the title of the best quality olive region in the world according to the Flos Olei, the first international and the most relevant European olive oil guide.

 |Trip available||MAR-JUN, |

 |Suitable for||2-8 people|

 Experienced tour guide and a passionate explorer of hidden treasures of Croatia

 Truffles cannot be planted or tamed; but with a little help of intelligent animals, they can be found.
 Embark on a truffle hunting adventure with our guide and his dogs

 During a visit to an ecological family farm you will get to meet various farm animals, as well as indigenous Istrian oxen called Boškarin

 You will visit a local olive oil producer, who will tell you something about the estate, olives, olive oil and oil tasting techniques